I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiausetimageitemsize.md

 ---
-UID: NF.wiautil.wiauSetImageItemSize
+UID: NF:wiautil.wiauSetImageItemSize
 title: wiauSetImageItemSize function
 author: windows-driver-content
 description: The wiauSetImageItemSize function calculates the size and width, in bytes, for an image, based on the current WIA_IPA_FORMAT setting (described in the Microsoft Windows SDK documentation), and writes the new values to the appropriate properties.
 old-location: image\wiausetimageitemsize.htm
-old-project: Image
+old-project: image
 ms.assetid: 5bf56435-df81-4555-91ca-5419883bb1e8
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/10/2018
 ms.keywords: wiauSetImageItemSize
 ms.prod: windows-hardware
 ms.technology: windows-devices